zddhub/zddhub.github.io/_posts/2022/2022-05-25-micro-frontends-for-mobile.md

 ### Backend services

 Since we have separated our frontends via user experiences, it's straightforward to separate [micro services][micro-services] using user experiences as well.
-Comparing the [BFF][BFF] pattern, User experiences API can be used by both mobile and web, and also help write decoupling code on the server-side.
+Comparing the [BFF][BFF] pattern, User experiences API can be used by both mobile and web, and also help write cohesive and decoupling code on the server-side.

-[Diagram here]
+![Backend services][backend-service]
+*Figure: Group services using user experiences.*

 ### Decision Record